Members of Staff and Responsibilities

 3. Geographical Applications – Skills (Paper 3) = 30% (1.25 hours) – Question types: multiple-choice, short answer, source interpretation, extended prose and SPaG

 Humanities currently offer six subjects at KS5.
-We teach A Levels in Law (OCR), Philosophy & Ethics (OCR), History (OCR) and Geography (OCR).
+We teach A Levels in Law (OCR), Philosophy & Ethics (OCR), History (OCR) and Geography (AQA).
 The Humanities Department also delivers the EPQ (Extended Project Qualification).
 Information on these courses can be found below or by following the links to the Sixth Form website.

 The Humanities Staff are responsible for a huge range of extra-curricular activities, clubs and roles.
 Please find below a selection of events and activities which gives a flavour of what we offer.